 The ClimateMaster Water Quality Table provides water quality requirements for ClimateMaster coaxial heat exchangers.
-When water properties are outside of those requirements, an external secondary heat exchanger must be used to isolate the heat pump heat exchanger from the unsuitable water.
-Failure to do so will void the warranty for the coaxial heat exchanger.
+The water should be evaluated by an independent testing facility comparing to this Table and when properties are outside of these requirements, an external secondary heat exchanger must be used to isolate the heat pump heat exchanger from the unsuitable water.
+Failure to do so will void the warranty for the coaxial heat exchanger and any other components damaged by a leak.

-Notes

-Closed Recirculating system is identified by a closed pressurized piping system.
-Recirculating open wells should observe the open recirculating design considerations NR - Application not recommended.
-No design Maximum.
+Notes: Closed Recirculating system is identified by a closed pressurized piping system.
+Recirculating open wells should observe the open recirculating design considerations.
+NR - Application not recommended.